BYD D1: History

 As of 2018, Didi formed an alliance with automakers including Volkswagen, BAIC, and BYD to develop purpose-built intelligent vehicles for ride-hailing and fleet management.
 The alliance starts with DiDi offering its customer base and operational skills to automakers wanting to develop their own ride-hailing services as research database in return for design expertise.
 The D1 model is the first purpose-built model DiDi has unveiled for ride-hailing services that came out of the alliance with automakers.

 As of August 2020, Government documents show that BYD received approval from the Ministry of Industry and Information Technology of China to sell an electric vehicle developed with DiDi called the D1.

 On November 16, 2020, the BYD D1 was revealed in Beijing.
 The firm announced that the vehicle would start to join the ride hailing service as part of the test run in December in Changsha.
 Sales were limited to drivers registered on the ride hailing platform at launch.
 According to officials, the D1 name means "Always Day 1".
+In April 2022, the first major foreign company, Mexican Vemo, placed a large order for a fleet of 1,000 BYD E1s.